-Trump may push back signing of immigration order amid legal review, aide says
+Trump immigration order curbing green cards is under legal review, may be delayed

-WASHINGTON (Reuters) - President Donald Trump might delay approving a plan to temporarily halt giving foreigners permanent residence in the United States which he says will protect American workers during the coronavirus pandemic, an aide said on Wednesday.
+WASHINGTON (Reuters) - A plan by President Donald Trump to temporarily block some foreigners from permanent residence in the United States is still undergoing legal review, which could delay its signing, according to White House aides on Wednesday.

-White House adviser Kellyanne Conway said lawyers were poring over the details of an executive order that Trump had planned to sign on Wednesday.
-The order would have suspended the process to grant foreigners “green cards” for permanent residence.
+Trump says the order, which could affect thousands of people hoping to settle in the United States, will protect American workers during the novel coronavirus pandemic.

+White House adviser Kellyanne Conway told reporters the review could potentially delay a planned signing on Wednesday.
 “It has to be cleared legally,” Conway told reporters.
 “I know he’s itching to sign it, but it’s a matter of when it’s ready,” she said.

-A White House official who requested anonymity to discuss the process also suggested the timeline for the order could be pushed back.
+Trump, a Republican, won the White House in 2016 in part on a promise to crack down on immigration and has made the issue central to his presidency.
+But many of his major moves trying to curb immigration have been challenged in court and legal experts said this executive order could also face lawsuits.

-“The lawyers are still hacking it out and getting down to the details,” the official told Reuters.
-“We don’t know if it’s going to be ready for signature tonight.
-It’s a complex thing.”
+Many key details of Trump’s planned executive order are still not known, but one U.S. Department of Homeland Security official who requested anonymity said it would only apply to people applying for permanent residence from outside the United States, not those already in the country seeking to adjust their status.

-The president, a Republican, won the White House in 2016 in part on a promise to crack down on immigration.
-Critics saw his announcement as a move to take advantage of the coronavirus crisis to implement a long-sought policy goal ahead of this year’s presidential election.
+Critics saw his announcement as a move to take advantage of the coronavirus crisis to implement a long-sought policy goal of barring more immigrants ahead of this year’s presidential election.

 A person familiar with the internal debate at the White House said Trump and his advisers had discussed the executive order over the weekend and that the move was directed at his electoral base.